Monday, March 11, 2019

 Since the scattering of the believers after Jesus' resurrection, the church has gone out into the world to live in it and preach the Gospel to it.
 We have "grown up" among the thorns sharing in the same types of economic systems of unbelievers.
 Yet God warns us not to participate in the harlot's sins.
 He wants us separated from her, protected from the judgement coming on her (2 Corinthians 6:14-18, Isaiah 52:11, Matthew 13:24-30, 36-43).

-God loves His people and is angered by the deception that comes against His people to pull them into this trap.
-Judgement is coming to the harlot yet He will use another evil to bring it down.
+God loves His people and is angered by the deception that comes against them to pull them into this trap.
+Judgement is coming to the harlot, yet, He will use another evil to bring it down.
 The harlot deceives believers into following her by a seductive lure of wealth.
 The beast will try and use a religious approach to lure people in, but will also use force to kill those who don't follow him.
-When we see the fall of the harlot, even a major change or shift n the economic systems, we know its getting close to the time of the Lord's return to establish His rule on the earth.
-It may be tempting to mourn her fall, but rejoice!
-We must be separated from her in our heart now, before her seduction takes hold in us, for us to be able to rejoice at her fall.
-She was corrupted with immorality (17:2-6, 18:2-5, 7, 9,23-24) and the Lord's city will be much better.
-Yet we must also prepare for the rise of the beast which takes her place and remains for a short time before the Lord returns.
+We must be on guard for both--ahead of time, before these things become obvious in the earth.

 Revelation 13-19.